One of the most common defects found by fire door inspectors is that the door leaf has been over-trimmed.

 Many fire door installers are unaware of the limits that apply to the trimming of fire doors at their edges, and seem to think fire doors are solid throughout and can therefore be cut down and reduced in size to fit the door frame opening.

-Let’s be clear – only fire door blanks that are designed to be fabricated by a competent person to produce custom made fire doors can be cut to size.
+Let’s be clear – only fire door blanks that are designed to be fabricated by a competent person to produce custom made fire doors, according to the standard UK door sizes, can be cut to size.
 In these cases, the technical manual for the door blank will state how this can be done whilst maintaining fire performance certification.

 There are very few other fire doors that can be trimmed by more than just a few millimetres.